Attitude and Guidance

 Track / Flight Path Angle

-The inertial flight path vector defines the aircraft's horizontal and vertical track, taking wind effect into account.
+The inertial flight path vector defines the aircraft's horizontal and vertical track, taking wind effects into account.
 An associated flight path director guides the pilots onto the vertical and horizontal flight path targets.